BECOME A CERTIFIED NRA PISTOL INSTRUCTOR

 Prerequisite: Possession of basic firearm safety and shooting skills is a perquisite for certification as an NRA instructor.
 Prior to the instructor training, candidates complete a pre-course questionnaire and demonstrate their firearm background in pre-course assessment exercises.

 Description: Course is presented in two parts: basic instructor training, and discipline specific instructor training.
 Students demonstrate organizational and teaching skills via participation in practical exercises during the course, and complete an instructor certification examination.
 Students will receive the NRA Trainer’s Guide, NRA Pistol Shooting Instructor Candidate Packet and NRA Basic Pistol Shooting course student packet.

 In order to qualify to take the course you must pass the NRA Basic Pistol Course Online.
 You must take the online portion before the scheduled class date.

 Students who do not attend both days of training forfeit their payment/deposit.

 You may Click on the title of the course below to register.
 Please be sure to complete payment info to secure your seat.

-Once you have registered and paid on our site, please be sure to return here and click here to register for the course on the NRA website where you will print out the pre-qualification forms that you will bring to class.
+- click here to register for the course on the NRA website where you will print out the pre-qualification forms that you will bring to class.